sec-bit/awesome-buggy-erc20-tokens/README.md

 We would maintain this list for a long period and make some updates from time to time.
 Cooperations are welcome to build a better Ethereum ecosystem together.

+## License

+It is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), also included in our repository in the `COPYING` file.